heartcombo/devise/README.md

 _Note_: the above statuses configuration may become the default for Devise in a future release.

+There are a couple other changes you might need to make in your app to work with Hotwire/Turbo, if you're migrating from rails-ujs:

+* The `data-confirm` option that adds a confirmation modal to buttons/forms before submission needs to change to `data-turbo-confirm`, so that Turbo handles those appropriately.
+* The `data-method` option that sets the request method for link submissions needs to change to `data-turbo-method`.
+This is not necessary for `button_to` or `form`s since Turbo can handle those.

+If you're setting up Devise to sign out via `:delete`, and you're using links (instead of buttons wrapped in a form) to sign out with the `method: :delete` option, they will need to be updated as described above.
+(Devise does not provide sign out links/buttons in its shared views.)

+Make sure to inspect your views looking for those, and change appropriately.

 ### I18n

 Devise uses flash messages with I18n, in conjunction with the flash keys :notice and :alert.
 To customize your app, you can set up your locale file: